sulami/tinfoilsub/README.md

 -----

-TinfoilSub uses a list of channels that are placed inside of `channels`, newline-separated like the example list.
+TinfoilSub uses a list of channels that are placed inside of `channels`, a newline-separated list of names.
 It starts listening on `localhost:3000` and will display the latest videos uploaded by channels on said list.